 2. Check availability of customer service

-Foresee recommended that retailers make their customer service information visible and clear to all shoppers.
+Retailers need to make their customer service information visible and clear to all shoppers.
 This is especially key during the rush of the holiday season.
 More often than during other times of the year, shoppers will be purchasing items for others, and that will inevitably mean that some purchases are returned or exchanged.
-Mystery shoppers should look for the customer service department at the physical store and they should also check out the company's website for further information.
-On a related note, mystery shoppers should inquire about the store's return policy.
+Mystery shoppers should look for the customer service department at the physical store and they should also check out the company’s website for further information.
+On a related note, mystery shoppers should inquire about the store’s return policy.

 3. Take notice of product selection

-As BrightPearl noted, retailers do best when they have an ample selection of best-selling products.
+Retailers do best when they have an ample selection of best-selling products.
 Do some research into which products are most in demand this season and check to see if the store has enough products.
-If the shelves empty out too early before Christmas, it could be difficult to fill them again - and that means the store is leaving money on the table.
+If the shelves empty out too early before Christmas, it could be difficult to fill them again — and that means the store is leaving money on the table.
 Mystery shoppers can assess whether or not the store has enough products to meet the demands of the season.
 Shoppers should also look to see if accessory products are available.
 For instance, if a toy requires batteries, is it difficult to locate the batteries in the store?
 Or are they near enough to the toys?
 These small details can have a huge impact on customers.